teq-niq/mcp-stdio-logging/README.md

 ```

+Before proceeding with the chat, manually create a simple empty eclipse project named "files" in the workspace.

 | empty workspace - workspace without MCP server code|
 |----------|
 |You can use this Markdown to display the tennis ball details and its image.
 Let me know if you need it in a specific file!|